k-j-r-g/.github/profile/README.md

 # Hi there 👋

-This organization is sanhuzhen’s learning repositories, you are welcome! ! !
+This organization contains Sanhuzhen’s learning repositories.
+You are welcome!